jczaja/test-openmp/README.md

 problem is that there is a chain dependency among instructions.
 And for such an easy operatin it is unavoidable.

 Adam or Michal to make faster LayerNorm

+memory traffic from IMC is a measure computed as an average over single measures.